 - Contains bilberry, blueberry, cranberry, elderberry, strawberry and raspberry.

-- Associated with reduced cellular ageing.
+- Associated with reduced cellular aging.

 Optiberry® is a specific, proprietary blend of extracts and concentrates (bilberry, blueberry, cranberry, elderberry, strawberry and raspberry), formulated and standardised to provide biologically active levels of the anthyocyanins malvidin, cyanidin, delphinidin and petunidin.
 Anthocyanins are the pigments which give berries their colour and which provide them with natural protection from oxidation.
 Optiberry® is the result of extensive scientific research that has methodically evaluated key functional parameters (antioxidant activity, bioavailability, cytotoxicitiy, etc) of numerous berry extracts in order to determine the optimal formulation.